SOTIF-SE/OpenBehavior/README.md

 </p>

 <!--**Figure 2:** *Overview of the OpenBehavior workflow.
 Users specify scenarios with a behavior-centric language and high-level
-scenario intents using OBSpec, which are then instantiated and adaptively orchestrated to generate interactive scenarios for systematic testing of the autonomous driving system.*-->
+scenario objectives using OBSpec, which are then instantiated and adaptively orchestrated to generate interactive scenarios for systematic testing of the autonomous driving system.*-->